 [In the lead image: Hotel Saint-Marc in Paris offers a cinematic spot to sit.]

 The common thread is their visionary use of color—peacock blues, vermilion reds, yellow ochres, desaturated pinks, and celadon greens—a glamorous mix of “rich, dusty hues,” says Moran.
 At this spring’s Salone del Mobile, they blended 1980s-style tubular pink chairs, Orientalist faded floral lanterns, and moody blue walls and floors in one of the event’s most Instagrammed installations.

 [In this image: Seeing red (in the best way possible) at a Dimore-designed home.]

 Their play on color is most extravagant in their textiles line, such as a geometric print that evokes a hard-edged Frank Stella painting or a new upholstery pattern featuring poppies in vivid citrine and gold.
 “We have always been attracted to color in defining a specific room, a mood, an atmosphere we wish to create and convey,” explains Salci.

-Now with a roster of high-profile clients like Aesop, Fendi, and Hermès, dimore studio is the darling of the design world.
+is the darling of the design world.
 The Future Perfect founder David Alhadeff is a fan and sells the pair’s work through his New York store.

 Currently in progress are new fabrics, furnishings, and lighting, with several recent projects having just wrapped, including the Hotel Saint-Marc in Paris and a Boglioli boutique in New York (pictured above)—each with a timeless yet of-the-moment quality.